Chalchihuites Municipality: Geography

 The municipality of Chalchihuites is physically located in the Sierra Madre Occidental and Mesa Central.
 It has a territorial extension of approximately 891 km2, and limits to the north with the municipality of Sombrerete, to the south with the municipality of Jiménez of Teúl and to the west with the State of Durango.
 The word Chalchihuites is of Nahuatl origin and means Emerald or precious stone.
-In the municipality of Chalchihuites five minutes away you will find a very beautiful place better known as Gualterio which has a hot springs spa.

 Climate

 The climate is very hot during the summer months and cold in the winter.
 The site sits lonely in the badlands about four miles east of the town of Chalchihuites.
 It is also close to the colonial town of Zacatecas, which has a distinctive cathedral.